Welcome

 Recent Publications

-Target, Information, and Trade Preferences: Evidence from Survey Experiment in East Asia (with Jong Hee Park, Inbox Rhee and Joonseok Yang)
+Target, Information, and Trade Preferences: Evidence from Survey Experiment in East Asia (with Jong Hee Park, Inbok Rhee and Joonseok Yang)

 Who Votes for Free Trade and When?
 Geopolitics as the Sources of Legislative Preferences on Free Trade Agreements (with Joonseok Yang)